vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_020_printing.md

 No, forget paper and toner cartridges, we are still working with a keyboard and a screen.
 In this lesson we will learn arguably the most important part of any programming language or computer system, that is how to print strings on the screen.
 Yes, you heard me, artificial intelligence, the most useful thing a computer can do is still printing something on the screen.
 The second thing is obviously moving four ghosts in a labyrinth flooded with beads that you are trying to eat.

-Jokes aside (just for this sentence, however), printing strings on the screen is very important, not only because it is the simplest and occasionally the better way to debug programs, but also because it provides a way to give a feedback to the user.
+Jokes aside (just for this paragraph, however), printing strings on the screen is very important, not only because it is the simplest and occasionally the better way to debug programs, but also because it provides a way to give a feedback to the user.
 And nowadays, with cloud computing and global networks, it's still extremely common for programmers and system administrators to interact with a text terminal.
 I personally believe that for these categories of computer users text terminals will never be outclassed by graphical user interfaces.

 OK, jokes can come back from the naughty step.
 Let's stop rambling and finally print a string.